ravimat/aws-database-sample-scripts/README.md

 ## aws-database-sample-scripts

-A set of example scripts.
+This repository contains a set of example projects for AWS Managed Services including Amazon RDS, Amazon Aurora.

 ## License